syncfusion-content/fileformat-docs/File-Formats/DocIO/Getting-Started.md

 document.EnsureMinimal();
 //Appends text to the last paragraph of the document document.LastParagraph.AppendText("Hello World");
+//Saves the Word document to MemoryStream.
 MemoryStream stream = new MemoryStream();
+document.Save(stream, FormatType.Docx);
-//Saves the Word document to  MemoryStream document.Save(stream, FormatType.Docx);
+//Closes the Word document.
-stream.Position = 0;
 document.Close();
-//Download Word document in the browser return File(stream, "application/msword", "Result.docx");
 {% endhighlight %}

 {% endtabs %}